 Since we can’t be at the mall all the time, and since I prefer homemade over anything store-bought I created my own cinnamon pretzels with icing.

-Tips Of Pretzel Making
+Tips For Pretzel Making

 Then, I only let the bread machine make the dough, as I did NOT want bread.

 After the dough was ready, I rolled it out and cut it into 8 EVEN Pieces.

 Doing this changed the thickness and the size and it also doubled the yield.

 The key to this is working with a pretzel size you know someone will eat without waste.

 If your dough does not look like this after you make it, your results will NOT be at all the same.

-Also, if you add more cinnamon into the bread dough making process (in bread maker) the dough will be more ‘cinnamon-y’ flavored.
+Also, if you add more cinnamon into the bread dough making process (in the bread maker) the dough will be more ‘cinnamon-y’ flavored.
 You can adjust as you like.

-Since your oven will be preheat to 400°F it will quickly bake the pretzels to 200° F internally.
+Since your oven will be preheated to 400°F it will quickly bake the pretzels to 200° F internally.

 Cinnamon Bread Dough Recipe